holdn2/CSS-MODULE-USAGE-FINDER/README.md

 - Only searches within files in the **same folder** as the `.module.css` file.
 - Only matches direct usage like `styles.className`, not dynamic usages (`styles[someVar]`).
+- CSS Modules must be imported as `styles` (e.g., `import styles from './file.module.css'`).
+Other aliases won't be detected.

 ---